eastcitysoftware/weld/README.md

 npm install weld.js --save
 ```

-### Initalizing weld.js

-weld.js is initialized by calling `weld.apply()`.
-It's recommended that you call the function do within a DOMContentLoaded event listener.
-This function will search within the element scope (defaults to document) for elements with the `wd-bind` attribute and apply the corresponding binder.

-> You can also "auto-apply" the bindings by adding the `wd-apply` attribute to the script tag.

 ## Quick Start

  Below is a basic example demonstrating most of the concepts in weld.js.
 It shows how to create a binding that greets the user.
 The binding takes a `greeting` parameter from the server, 'Hello' in this case.
 The binding also has two named targets, `output` and `input`, which are used to display the greeting and capture the user input on change.
 Note the use of `wd-apply` on the script reference.